cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

 Kernel package and related LVE packages should be deleted and the required kernel will be installed.

 Before the reboot, the following command should be executed for restoring Apache and httpd.conf without <span clas="notranslate">mod_hostinglimits</span>:

+Do not forget to free up a CloudLinux OS license by removing the server from the [Servers section of your CLN account](https://docs.cln.cloudlinux.com/dashboard/#servers).

 **For EasyApache 3:**